SpongePowered/SpongeDocs/source/plugin/commands/service.rst

     many Strings as you want.
 The first alias that isn't used by another command becomes the primary alias.
 This means aliases used by another command are ignored.

-The ``CommandManager`` can also be used to call a command programatically:
+The ``CommandManager`` can also be used to call a command programmatically:

 .. code-block:: java